Our ruminants: (Our Cows & Sheep)

 With our carbon footprint at the forefront of the majority of our decisions, we purchase feed that is as local as possible.
 The less feed trucked from miles away means less effect on the environment.
 Grain mixes change seasonally and can have everything from sorghum and oats to barley, corn, soybeans, and wheat, etc.

 We do not purchase certified organic grain for these animals so it is possible that along with naturally grown grains there would be genetically modified portions in the ration as well.
-There is not a large enough supply of locally grown certified organic grain available to deliver to bulk in our area so that isn't an option for us to fill our feed bins.
+There is not a large enough supply of locally-grown certified organic grain available to deliver in bulk to our area, so that isn't an option for us to fill our feed bins.
 While we do understand some folks are concerned with genetically engineered crops; we have decided that the distance that the feed travels (carbon footprint) supersedes the organic certification for our animals' nutrition.
+We are confident the feed we provide our animals is safe and nutritious.

 Do you give your animals antibiotics or vaccines?